History of Falls Church: The Gray Ghosts

 As the war ground toward an unsteady conclusion, Southern guerrillas made their mark.
 One group of soldiers, known as Mosby's Raiders, were so effective at slipping in and out of the areas they targeted that their leader, Colonel John Mosby, was called the "Gray Ghost".
 The raiders made several armed incursions into the heart of Falls Church in 1864 and 1865, the last occurring no more than a couple of months before General Robert E. Lee surrendered his army at Appomattox.
-They were attempting to kidnap and kill suspected Northern sympathizers who were thought to be actively aiding the Northern army.
+They were attempting to kidnap and kill suspected Northern sympathizers who were thought to be aiding the Northern army.

-One nocturnal raid netted John Read, a local minister who offended Southern sensibilities by teaching black slaves to read.
-This was against Virginia law.
+One nocturnal raid netted John Read, a local minister who broke Virginia law by teaching black slaves to read.
 He was also accused of passing intelligence on to Northern army agents.
 He was shot and killed 12 mi west of Falls Church, and his teenage daughter and wife were granted safe passage the next day to come for his body.
-He is buried in the grave yard of the Falls Church (Episcopal).
+He is buried in the graveyard of the Falls Church (Episcopal).

-War's End
+War's end

 The North never won the war in the Falls Church area.
 The area was never pacified, and federal troops had to garrison it in large numbers through the end of the conflict.
 With the Southern surrender things became much quieter in the village, as local residents returned to their homes and put down swords for ploughshares.

-In the years to follow Falls Church recovered its prosperity.
+In the years to follow, Falls Church recovered its prosperity.
 Local farmers tore down the massive earthworks and fortifications so the pastures and fields could be used again.
 The Falls Church (Episcopal) was repaired by the government.
 But some institutional divisions remained.
-The Methodist congregation—which fragmented into three congregations as a result of the war—still remain so to this day (Dulin United Methodist Church was the Southern congregation, Christ Crossman was the Northern congregation, and Galloway was the African-American congregation).
+The Methodist congregation fragmented into three as a result of the war: Dulin United Methodist Church was the Southern congregation, Christ Crossman was the Northern congregation, and Galloway was the African-American congregation.

-During the 1950s a massive wave of commercial and residential development swept outward from Washington, engulfing the Falls Church area.
-Almost all Civil War sites were built over.
+Almost all Civil War sites would be built over in the development wave of the 1950s.
 Upton's and Munson's hills now host a large shopping center and its satellite centers called Seven Corners, and homes cover almost all other sites.